-Changing Lanes Like A Pro: Step-by-step Guide For Avoiding Unsafe Lane ChangeUpdated Aug.
-5, 2019
+Changing Lanes Like A Pro: Step-by-Step Guide For Avoiding Unsafe Lane ChangeUpdated Oct.
+30, 2020

 New drivers must learn how to change lanes safely and practice the maneuver as often as possible – there is more to it than you think.
 Changing lanes unsafely endangers you and everybody with whom you are sharing the road!
 Getting marked down for an unsafe lane change during the driving test will probably cost you your license.

 Here, we will teach you how to change lanes safely and responsibly.
 Follow the steps included below and changing lanes should not cause a problem during your DMV drivers test or anytime thereafter!
 We discuss which lane you should choose elsewhere.
 Make sure you check that information out before driving your car on multi-lane roads and highways.

 You will put yourself at risk every time you change lanes.
 It is important to understand this and avoid changing lanes unless you have a solid reason to do so.
 Weaving in and out of traffic with frequent lane changes is an extremely dangerous driving habit.
 Making hurried lane changes is equally as dangerous; always plan ahead and leave yourself enough time to maneuver.

 Here are some situations in which changing lanes may be necessary:

 There is a hazard or obstacle in your lane which cannot be avoided by changing lane position.